Skip to main content

 NewsTenet Business deskPublished 9 min read

-Samsung Electronics’ in-house union in South Korea told reporters 15 May 2026 it would press ahead with an 18-day stoppage starting 21 May after mediated wage talks collapsed, even after the company publicly offered to reopen negotiations without preconditions.
-Ordinary shares at one point fell about 5.9% intraday before trimming losses, while the wider KOSPI also slipped on risk-off sentiment tied partly to chip exposure.
+Samsung Electronics’ South Korean labour union—labour as in workplace organising, not the UK Labour Party—told reporters 15 May 2026 it would press ahead with an 18-day stoppage starting 21 May even after the company offered to resume pay talks without preconditions.
+That stance followed government-mediated sessions at the National Labour Relations Commission that CNA said ended without a deal on 13 May, when union negotiator Choi Seung-ho faulted management for offering only a one-off 2026 performance payment instead of rewriting bonus rules.
+Ordinary shares at one point slid about 5.9% intraday on 15 May before paring losses, while the wider KOSPI also weakened on chip exposure.

 What the union is bargaining over in public